Lagunas, Oaxaca

 Lagunas has a rich, indigenous and Mestizo culture along with popular festivities like the Night of Huapango.

 The weather in Lagunas is hot with a dry heat, combined with winds coming from the Gulf of Mexico.
 The weather comes close to a desert-like climate and various types of desert plants such as cactus can be found in this habitat.
 The climate is also great for growing mangos, and this is why many mango trees can be found in this region.

-Cemento Cruz Azul, founded in 1942, is the largest company in Lagunas.
+Cooperativa La Cruz Azul, founded in 1942, is the largest company in Lagunas.

 Education

 The town has three preschools, three primary schools, a high school, and a preparatory school.
 The government runs a nursery school, as well as a private nursery school for three- to five-year-old children.

 The Blue Cross Educational Center (Centro Educativo Cruz Azul, CECA) is one of the most important educational centers in the region, and is incorporated to the National Autonomous University of Mexico (UNAM).

 The Center for the Culture and sports (CUDER) of Lagunas is another facility for learning and practicing sports.